Hadith 10 — Purity of Provisions and Acceptance of Deeds

 • Identify any haram or doubtful elements

-• Make a plan to eliminate them gradually if you can't do so immediately
+• Make a plan to eliminate them

-3. Plan for Your Release
+2. Plan for Your Release

-• Start thinking now about halal employment
+• Think now about halal employment

-• Learn skills that will help you earn halal
+• Learn skills for halal work

-• Connect with brothers who can help you find halal work
+• Connect with brothers who can help

 [Hadith,Tirmidhi 3563,"O Allah, suffice me with what You have made halal so that I may not need what is haram, and make me independent of all besides You."]